 - offers a substantially different amount or terms from those you requested

-- tell you what credit decision was made, and
+- what adverse credit decision it made, and

 - include a statement of the specific, principal reasons for the credit decision or your right to make a written request for a statement of the reasons within 60 days and to receive it within 30 days from your request.